Northo/Excursion/log.md

 # Log
 ## Jan.
 27 2020
 Since last meeting, @pantherliiy and @alexarntzen has joined.
-Began day-by-day timetable
+Began day-by-day timetable.
-Decided to stay in Japan for some time
+Decided to stay in Japan for some time.

 **Forward:**

 Buy plane tickets

 ## Oct.
 16 2019